-Andrew Deans (lab head) Andrew undertook his PhD studies at the Peter MacCallum Cancer Institute, where he developed an interest in how the cell cycle and DNA repair are involved in the development of breast cancer.
-In 2006, Andrew moved to the UK to work with Steve West at the London Research Institute.
+Andrew Deans (lab head) Andrew studied for his PhD at the Peter MacCallum Cancer Institute, where he developed an interest in how the cell cycle and DNA repair are involved in the development of breast cancer.
+In 2006, he moved to the UK to work with Steve West at the London Research Institute (now the Francis Crick Institute).
 In 2012, he returned to Australia to head the Genome Stability Unit at St Vincent's Institute.
 He is an expert on the genetic disorder Fanconi Anaemia, as well as familial breast cancer predisposition - both of which are associated with deficiencies in the repair of DNA damage.
 His leadership in the field of Fanconi anaemia research was recognised in 2017 as recipient of the David B Frohnmayer award.

 Wayne Crismani (Career Development Fellow) Wayne joined the lab in April 2016 after previously working at INRA (France) and then DuPont Pioneer, on the role of Fanconi anaemia proteins in plant meiosis.
 He is working on finding new modulators of DNA repair processes in humans, that have implications for cancer initiation and chemotherapy treatment.